HorizenOfficial/horizen-migration/dump-scripts/README.md

   * `<eon_rpc_url>`: (Optional) EON rpc url.
 If not specified - the offical rpc urls will be used, based on *network_type* parameter<br/>

-If you want to execute manually step-by-step, follow the detailed description [here](https://github.com/HorizenOfficial/horizen-migration/tree/pc/migration_bash/dump-scripts/python/README.md) .
+Note: If you want to execute manually the process step-by-step, follow the detailed description [here](https://github.com/HorizenOfficial/horizen-migration/tree/pc/migration_bash/dump-scripts/python/README.md) .

 ### Next steps: